Biden-Harris Administration Student Debt Relief

 Income-Driven Repayment (IDR) Program Changes

 On April 19, 2022, ED announced several changes and updates related to IDR plans to include adjustments to borrower accounts, several one-time loan forgiveness actions, and new policies.
-If you wish to benefit from the recent changes, you will need to consolidate your commercially held Federal Family Education Loan Program (FFELP) loans into a Direct Consolidation Loan no later than May 1, 2023.
-These adjustments are expected to be completed in July 2023.
-For more information, please visit StudentAid.gov.
+Please visit our IDR Waiver page for more information on how your commercially held Federal Family Education Loan Program (FFELP) loans can qualify for this benefit or visit StudentAid.gov.

 Coronavirus (COVID-19) Options for Student Loan Borrowers